 When enabled, this function will save manual actions and operating time for you.
-It will automatically execute OPERATE commands every time when needed.
+It will automatically execute operate commands every time when needed.
 The OPER button will be still functional, so you'll be able to change to standby and back to operate manually at any time.
-After returning to operate the first time (by pressing OPER button again), the auto-operate feature will be restored.
+After returning to operate the first time (by pressing OPER button again), the Auto-Operate feature will be restored.

-In order to enable or disable the auto-operate at all, after a contrast and backlight selection (see the previous S.5-1), continue with pressing shortly the PREV+NEXT buttons.
+In order to enable or disable the Auto-Operate at all, after a contrast and back-light selection (see the previous S.5-1), continue with pressing shortly the PREV+NEXT buttons.
 The "Auto Operate = ..." screen will appear on the bottom line.
-Use the PREV button to select OFF or NEXT to select ON.
+Use the PREV button to select OFF or use the NEXT button to select ON.
 Press shortly the PREV+NEXT buttons again to accept and return.

-If LCD back-lighting or contrast are too low, thus no characters are seen on the LCD, execute S.5-I first to obtain a readable display.
-All selections you make are stored in the nonvolatile memory of the amplifier and are used at the next poweron.
+If LCD back-lighting or contrast are too low, thus no characters are seen on the LCD, execute S.5-1 first to obtain a readable display.
+All selections you make are stored in the nonvolatile memory of the amplifier and are used at the next power-on.
 If no selection is made for 20 seconds, the currently existing selection is accepted and the function is left automatically.